sup3r.bias.qdm.QuantileDeltaMappingCorrection#

 • log_base (int or float, default=10) – Log base value if sampling is “log” or “invlog”.

-Number of times to calculate QDM parameters equally distributed along a year.
-For instance, NT=1 results in a single set of parameters while NT=12 is approximately every month.
+• n_time_steps (int) – Number of times to calculate QDM parameters equally distributed along a year.
+For instance, n_time_steps=1 results in a single set of parameters while n_time_steps=12 is approximately every month.

-Total time window period to be considered for each time QDM is calculated.
-For instance, WINDOW_SIZE=30 with NT=12 would result in approximately monthly estimates.
+• window_size (int) – Total time window period in days to be considered for each time QDM is calculated.
+For instance, window_size=30 with n_time_steps=12 would result in approximately monthly estimates.

 See also